DenishaYP-creator/Credit_Risk_Analysis/README.md

 ## Summary:
 #### Recommendation:
-Based on the above results, the Balanced Random Forest Classifier has a Balanced Accuracy Score of 0.79, Precision Score of 0.99, and a Recall Score; therefore, we recommend using the Balanced Random Forest Classifier techniques to solve for unbalanced credit card risk classification problem.
-In the Balanced Random Forest Classifier, Multiples decision trees are fitted into a forest tree with weak learning trees.
-It then trains the model against a small subset of the initial dataset resulting in the reduction of the variance of the model leading to increase accuracy
+In the Balanced Random Forest Classifier, multiples decision trees are fitted into a forest tree with weak learning trees.
+It then trains the model against a small subset of the initial dataset resulting in the reduction of the variance of the model leading to increase accuracy.

+Based on the above results, the Balanced Random Forest Classifier has a 79% Balanced Accuracy rate, 99 % Precision rate, and a Recall rate of 91%; therefore, we recommend using the Balanced Random Forest Classifier techniques to solve for unbalanced credit card risk classification problem since all score have higher outcomes therefore yeilding a low false positive rate.

 Machine Learning Model | What it does!| Results  | Disadvantages of Method
 ------------ | -------------  | ------------- | -------------